Binay7587/Node-JS-Workshop/day9/README.md

-# Day 8 - Working with SQL Database in Nodejs
+# Day 9 - Understanding .env file & Exploring Sequelize ORM in Nodejs
-* Installing MySQL Server on the PC.
+* Understanding .env file
-* Working with MySQL in Nodejs
+* Working in Nodejs using Sequelize ORM / TypeORM
+* Exploring various features in that ORM.